Rich2020/GitHub-auto-push-for-Windows/README.md

 > Now that you are all set up, run the GitAutoPush.batch file.

 It will by default, push every 300 seconds (5 minutes).
 Change as required.

+It will push any files in your `Writings` directory, so make sure that you know what is being pushed.